-The following is list of similar sites from which the eager student can read and study provisional translations of the scriptures of the Bahá’í Faith.
+The following is list of websites similar to this on which the eager student can find provisional translations of the scriptures of the Bahá’í Faith.
 If you have benefited from or enjoyed the materials on this humble website, than you would assuredly delight in visiting the ones enumerated below.
 The beautiful souls who have presented these sites would undoubtedly rejoice in your interest.
 They are listed alphabetically so as not to imply precedence of one over another.

 This is the personal website of Adib Masumian, containing his excellent translations of Arabic and Persian writings relating to the Bahá’í Faith, as well as publications by him.

 This is the website of Jonah Winters, which contains a extensive variety of provisional translations by a myriad scholars and individuals (including me), as well as a great many other materials relating to the Bahá’í Faith.

 This is a website containing a good selection of provisional translations of Bahá’í writings, as well as related materials.